-The Senate of the University of Guelph is charged with the responsibility "to deal with all matters arising in connection with the awarding of fellowships, scholarships, bursaries, medals, prizes and other awards" (University of Guelph Act).
+The Senate of the University of Guelph is charged with the responsibility "to deal with all matters arising in connection with the awarding of fellowships, scholarships, bursaries, medals, prizes and other awards" (University of Guelph Act) and the administration and oversight of these functions has been delegated to the Student Awards Office, Student Financial Services.
 In carrying out these responsibilities, Senate has established various policies regarding awards and scholarships, and approves the terms and conditions attached to such awards.
 Each College has a College Awards Committee, which is responsible for the awarding of scholarships and prizes in the programs under its authority.
-In addition, the Awards Office, Student Financial Services, is responsible for evaluating the financial need component for awards requiring the demonstration of financial need, the selection of bursary recipients, the selections for awards that are not college-specific, and the selections for entrance awards.
+In addition, the Student Awards Office, Student Financial Services, is responsible for evaluating the financial need component for awards requiring the demonstration of financial need, the selection of bursary recipients, the selections for awards that are not college-specific, and the selections for entrance awards.
 Some scholarships and bursaries are open to all students regardless of degree or diploma program and others are restricted to students in particular degree programs/majors/ or departments.

 A full listing of available awards and financial aid programs can be found on the Student Financial Services website: https://www.uoguelph.ca/registrar/studentfinance/.

 Eligibility for Entrance Scholarships and Bursaries: To be eligible for entrance scholarships and bursaries, you must be a Canadian citizen or permanent resident entering the 1st semester of post-secondary studies for the first time.
 Non-Canadian citizens or non-permanent residents entering the 1st semester of post-secondary studies for the first time will be considered automatically for an admission entrance scholarship and are not eligible for any other entrance scholarships or bursaries.